 Each General Sessions and Juvenile Court Judge will observe the general safety guidelines set out above.
 Due to the variance in volume, county to county, each General Sessions Judge will have the ability to stagger their criminal dockets alphabetically by the last name of the defendant for the time of their appearance.
-Each judge will be charged with limiting the number of persons in the courtroom.
-The maximum number of persons permitted into any courtroom at one time is 10, excluding the judge, court personnel and court security.
+Each judge will be charged with limiting the number of persons in the courtroom that can be safely accommodated based upon the size of the courtroom.
+The number of persons in any courtroom at any given time should not exceed 10, plus the judge, court personnel, and court security.

 Inmates will be brought over from jail in each county and will be placed in the jury box or holding room, with at least one seat between them.
 Any inmates exhibiting COVID-19 symptoms will not be brought over to court but will be quarantined consistent with existing jail policies.
 The dockets of each General Sessions Court may also be divided or staggered on whether the defendant is represented by private counsel, the Public Defender's Office or does not yet have counsel.
 This division will also be in the discretion of the Judge.
 Court clerks and courthouse security will assist each Judge in advising the defendants of the expected time of their appearance for that day and what time they are to return to court.